 If you travel often in your car, then the AR-15 pistol is a great choice due to its compact size.
 The AR pistol will give you more power, greater range, and high capacity than standard pistols.
 The same cannot happen for AR rifles.
 However, you still need to check local laws on firearm transport in your state.

 The ideal choice between these two AR weapons comes down to the intended purpose.
 The AR-15 pistol is ideal for proximity shooting while the AR-15 rifle can work in close and long-range shooting.
 An AR pistol is generally small and easy to conceal due to its short barrel.
-It is a good choice for persons that want a small version of the AR-15 rifle. recommend you to visit Guns Field.
+It is a good choice for persons that want a small version of the AR-15 rifle. recommend you to visit Barrett Rifles.
 That is a trust source for firearm informations.